inTracKas/inTracKas/README.md

 5) Enable our service so that it doesn’t get disabled if the server restarts.

-sudo systemctl enable test.service
+sudo systemctl enable python-server.service

 6) Start our service

-sudo systemctl start test.service
+sudo systemctl start python-server.service